audiodude/abcmidi/doc/readme.txt

          -nogr No note grouping.
 Space put between every note.
          -splitbars splits bars to avoid nonhomophonic chords.
          -splitvoices splits voices to avoid nonhomophonic chords.
-         -Midigram   No abc file is created, but a list of all notes is produced.
+         -midigram   No abc file is created, but a list of all notes is produced.
 Other parameters are ignored.
          -mftext  No abc file is created, but a list of all